abdulhakeemdahir/Note-Taker-Application/README.md

 ## Developer Comment

 Hello everyone, and welcome back to my Repo!
 My name is Abdulhakeem Dahir and I am an aspiring Software Developer.
 This week I have been tasked to make a Note Taker Application.
-This application requires us to use Express and correctly route pages and our db.json.
-It will need to get, post, and delete.
+This application requires us to use Node, Express and Heroku.
+We have to correctly route pages and use post data to modify our db.json.
+It will need to have GET, POST, and DELETE functionality.
 Any feedback is welcome!
 Thank you!

 ## Employer Request